 The only honest answer is a definite maybe.
 Skunk odors are incredibly tenacious and every situation is different.
-What works in one instance won’t necessarily work in another.
+What works in one instance won’t necessarily work in another which is why there are tons of products to help keep skunks away.
 We’ll tell you what we found and let you make your own decision.

 Ready to get started?
 Below is a list of our top products, continue on to learn more about skunk spray and how to get rid of the potent odor!